Information on applying for a 2024 grant will be available in January.

 The Doug Pensinger Photography Fund supports emerging and early-career sports photographers.

-Photographers with more than 3 years cumulative paid professional experience are considered beyond the scope of the DPPF’s programs.
+Photographers with more than 3 years cumulative paid professional sports photography experience are considered beyond the scope of the DPPF’s programs.
+Previous DPPF grant recipients are not eligible to apply.

 The process is not limited to U.S. citizens, although international applicants should be aware that paid transportation to the Sports Photography Gathering is limited to U.S. domestic airfare and that the DPPF is not able to provide support for visa procurement.